Mihndim2020/To-Do-List/README.md

 - Tick a task as complete
 - Drag and drop to reorganize tasks
 - Update the local storage
+- Add a task through the input textbook
+- Delete all completed tasks

 ## Built With